matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 Answer: We get faster read operations at the expense of additional space and slower insert operations.

 232) What are the benefits of database replication?
-Answer: Prevention of a Single Point of Failure.
-Higher Availability.
-Potential higher query throughput.
+Answer: Prevention of a Single Point of Failure, Higher Availability, Potential higher query throughput.

 233) What is NOT a step in capturing functional requirements?
 Answer: Deciding which programming language or technology is best for this situation.

 234) An API is a contract between?
-Answer: The engineers who implement the system and the clients that use the system
+Answer: The engineers who implement the system and the clients that use the system.

 235) Examples of idempotent operations?
+Answer:
-Answer: a) Delete a user by ID from the database. b) Update the user's phone number to 902-3232-1111. c) Checking the account balance of a user by ID. d) Multiplying a number by 0.
+a) Delete a user by ID from the database.
+b) Update the user's phone number to 902-3232-1111.
+c) Checking the account balance of a user by ID.
+d) Multiplying a number by 0.

 236) Why are idempotent operations preferable over non-idempotent operations?
 Answer: Idempotent operations allow safe retries.
 In a distributed system with unreliable components communicating with each other over an unreliable network, idempotent operations allow us to safely retry them without worrying about adverse effects.

 237) Examples of scenarios where we need to use API Pagination?
+Answer:
-Answer: a) An API endpoint that provides a social media feed for a user. b) An API endpoint that provides a list of products in an online store that matches a keyword. c) An API endpoint that provides all the financial transactions in a user's bank account
+a) An API endpoint that provides a social media feed for a user.
+b) An API endpoint that provides a list of products in an online store that matches a keyword.
+c) An API endpoint that provides all the financial transactions in a user's bank account

 238) What is the correct statement when comparing between REST and RPC?
-Answer: RPC looks and feels more like a local method invocation than a REST API call.A Remote Procedure Call uses Location Transparency and abstracts away all the complexities of the marshaling/unmarshaling of data and the management of the network communication between the client and the server.
+Answer: RPC looks and feels more like a local method invocation than a REST API call.A Remote Procedure Call uses Location Transparency and abstracts away all the complexities of the marshalling/unmarshalling of data and the management of the network communication between the client and the server.
 Therefore, a typical RPC looks like a simple method call, no different from any other local method.

 239) Statements regarding RPC invocations when compared to local method invocations.
 Answer: RPC calls are generally slower than local method invocations.
 RPC calls are generally less reliable than local